gdagstn/borges/README.md

 >
 > ---From Travels of Praiseworthy Men (1658) by J. A. Suarez Miranda

-**`borges`** is a small data visualization package that allows you to plot your single cell RNA-seq dataset as an antique or modern cartographic atlas.
-It uses 2D coordinates - be it UMAP, tSNE, PCA or anything else - and depicts cell labels as continuous territories in an ocean, separated by rivers or seas.
+**`borges`** is a small data visualization package that allows you to plot your single cell RNA-seq dataset (or any other dataset) as an antique or modern cartographic atlas.
+It uses 2D coordinates - be it UMAP, tSNE, PCA or anything else - and depicts group labels as continuous territories in an ocean, separated by rivers or seas.

 This is all done through the use of [**`oveRlay`**](github.com/gdagstn/oveRlay), **`ggplot2`** and a few other libraries.
 **`borges`** is still very much **under development** so any feedback (especially bug reports) is more than welcome.

+## Wait, should I take this seriously?
+If you are trying to represent high-dimensional data in 2D, not at all.
+All dimensional reduction techniques distort distances going from high dimensionality to low dimensionality, and non-linear techniques such as t-SNE and UMAP are very sensitive to tunable parameters (perplexity, number of neighbors, spread, etc) that do not depend on the input data.
+You can fiddle with as many of these parameters and RNG rounds as you want until you get something nice to show your friends.
+You can read more about it [here](https://www.biorxiv.org/content/10.1101/2021.08.25.457696v4).
+The purpose of **`borges`** is to make your beautiful, useless plots even more beautiful and slightly more useless.
+If instead you are representing point clouds that have a rigorous justification for their embedding in a 2D space, then by all means use **`borges`** to make your beautiful, useful plots even more beautiful and slightly less useful.

 ## Install